 - After thawing and warming, consume within 1 day for the best texture.

-Make Ahead (Overnight Yeast Rolls)
+Make Ahead Instructions (Overnight Yeast Rolls)

 - Refrigerate overnight: Make through the first rise, then shape the rolls, place them in a lightly greased baking dish or sheet pan, cover the shaped rolls with lightly oiled plastic wrap, and chill in the refrigerator for up to 24 hours.
 Before baking, let them warm up and rise until puffy, about 45–90 minutes.